damncabbage/deadname.id.au/_posts/2017-01-11-effective-types-type-wrappers-with-flow.markdown

   // string -> Email
   static wrap(x: string): Email {
     return (x: any);
+    // ^-- x is forced to "any", then back to "Email" by the return type.
   }

   // Email -> string
   static unwrap(x: Email): string {
     return (x: any);
+    // ^-- Same, except to "string".
   }
 }
 ```